MiyakoProductions/BattleBuddy/README.txt

 It is currently being written in the scripting language AutoIT for ease of use and fast updates.
 This also allows it to be adapted to meet the end user's needs with little effort.

-The following command is used to compile the application: